AntSkilton/antskilton.github.io/_posts/2021-03-07-shaders-ice-water.md

 ## Water Shader

 There are many ways to implement water with a high ceiling for intricate solutions.
-My focus here was to build from a vanilla unlit shader which has readable stylised water qualities properties including flow, intersection edge foam and a slope-based waterfall foam.
+My focus here was to build from a vanilla unlit shader which has readable stylised water qualities with properties including flow, intersection edge foam and a slope-based waterfall foam.

 ![image-center](\assets\images\2021-03-07-shaders-ice-water\stylisedWater.gif){: .align-center}